cozy/cozy-stack/docs/architecture.md

 - A reverse proxy
 - The cozy stack
 - A CouchDB instance to persist the JSON documents
-- A space for storing files.
+- A space for storing files
+- Optionally, Redis for caching and synchronization
+- Optionally, a metrics server.

 All of this can run on a personal server, self-hosted at home, like a Raspberry Pi: